bost-ty/ff-lucid/README.md

 If enabled, Firefox's anti-fingerprinting settings prevent access to accurate `Date()` timezone offset (defaults to UTC, which has a `Date().getTimezoneOffset()` of 0) and `prefers-color-scheme` media queries (defaults to light).
 For these cases, users can easily set their preferred font, color scheme, and timezone through the add-on's options page.
 This will require you to know your current timezone offset.
 Please [search online](https://duckduckgo.com) if you don't know it.

+_Why isn't my notepad saving?_

+This issue is currently being investigated.
+If you don't have a Firefox account with sync and extension sync enabled, your notepad content and other settings cannot be saved.
+Please see the open issue on GitHub for more information and troubleshooting steps.

 _A feature isn't working!
 Something is broken!_

 I believe you.
 Please submit an issue on [GitHub](https://github.com/bost-ty/firefox-lucid/issues) to make me aware.